 https://taxfoundation.org/facts-and-figures-2020 .
 Combining all taxes together, including sales tax, the average Idahoan pays $1722 less in taxes per year than the average Oregonian.
 That’s averaging together every adult or child, employed, retired or unemployed.
 And cost of living is 39% higher in Oregon than in Idaho.
 Did you know Oregon has hidden sales taxes paid by retailers?
 Oregon tax rates will continue to go up due to a lack of willingness to control spending

-Only 7 percent of Oregonian workers earn minimum wage.
+Only 7 percent of Oregonian workers and 2% of Idahoan workers earn minimum wage.
 Everyone else’s wages are set by supply and demand in the labor market, not by law.
 A low minimum wage allows people to get their first job and prove their worth.
 A high minimum wage closes businesses in rural areas.
 Yes, Idaho’s minimum wage is much lower.
 But counties can increase their minimum wage if they want to do so.

 Idaho law allows CBD and hemp products that have no detectable THC.
 CBD and hemp products are available in Idaho stores.
 Growers in southern Oregon are switching from marijuana to hemp.
 In 2019, it was 80% hemp.
 Idaho legalized hemp farming in April 2021.
 The Idaho Senate recently passed a bill to legalize hemp and CBD products that have less than 0.3% THC to match federal law. https://legalcbdoilidaho.com/did-president-trump-approve-cbd-oil